2019 FIBA U16 European Championship Division C

-The 2019 FIBA U16 European Championship Division C was the 15th edition of the Division C of the FIBA U16 European basketball championship.
+The 2019 FIBA U16 European Championship Division C was the 15th edition of the Division C of the FIBA U16 European Championship, the third tier of the European men's under-16 basketball championship.
 It was played in Tirana, Albania, from 14 to 21 July 2019.
 Nine teams participated in the competition.
 Luxembourg men's national under-16 basketball team won the tournament.